WhelanLabs/processor/README.md

 # logic_engine
-An engine for running scripts within a JVM.
+A proof-of-concept of a Groovy script processing engine for running scripts within a parent application.

 # Build Commands